immcantation/dowser/docs/topics/formatClones.md

 :   Duplicate sequences in singleton clones to include them as trees?

 nproc
-:   number of cores to parallelize formating over.
+:   number of cores to parallelize formatting over.

 chain
 :   if HL, include light chain information if available.